 It has been found that the average retired couple needs around $280,000 in savings to cover out-of-pocket costs for medical insurance.
 These costs cover things such as Medicare deductibles, copays, prescription drugs, Medicare premiums, dental, and vision care.
 Many are unaware that these costs will likely be out of pocket, and are not prepared to pay them.
 Again, it is vital that you know this ahead of time so that you don’t have to struggle to pay the remaining costs that your Medicare doesn’t cover.

 Deductibles and copays are a part of these out-of-pocket costs.
 Medicare Part A exposes you to the following deductibles:

 - Inpatient hospital deductible: $1,364

-- Daily out-of-pocket hospital costs (days 61-90): $341 per day
+- Out of pocket hospital costs (days 61-90): $341 per day

 - Skilled nursing facility coinsurance: $170.50 per day